 Students are pulled away from their general education classroom for a portion of the day to be in the resource classroom.
 In this instance, students typically leave their regular classroom during times when the general education teachers are not covering the reading, writing, or math curriculum.

 The students will attend the resource classroom with other special needs students.
 The special education teacher provides support and instruction based on the student’s individual goals.

 Self-Contained and Inclusive Classrooms

 In the past, the self-contained classroom is where students were placed when they had severe disabilities, and it was believed that they could not be included in the general education classroom.

-In some circumstances, based on the students IEP team, this may be the best placement for them.
-As time has progressed, students may be included in the general education classroom for a variety of subjects, including academics, specials, recess, and lunch.
+In some circumstances, based on the student’s individualized education program needs and the IEP team’s decision, this may be the best placement for them.
+As time has progressed, students may be included in the general education classroom for a variety of subjects, including:

-When students are in the self-contained classroom, it is essential for the team to consider the benefits of being entirely excluded.
-Also, it is critical to consider the implications for students that are wholly excluded from the general education classroom and if there are any times that each individual student would be able to attend the general education classroom.
+When students are in a self-contained classroom, it is essential for the team to consider both the benefits and the implications of being entirely excluded from the general education classroom.
+And if there are any times that each individual student would be able to attend the general education classroom.

 Comparison of Services

-When developing an IEP, it is essential to take into consideration the knowledge of the child and data that has been collected in order to serve the individual needs of the student better.
+When developing an IEP, it is essential to take into consideration the knowledge of the child and the data that has been collected in order to serve the needs of the student better.

 One-On-One Assistance Outside Of The Classroom